ryx/vscode-jscad/README.md

 ## Known Issues

-- export/save not working (needs more investigation)
-- JSCAD web editor is currently highly incompatible with my chosen approach of using a postMessage API to trigger any kind of actions inside the preview .. (might look into JSCAD.org if I find the time)
-- JSCAD editor height adjustment not working smoothly
+- JSCAD viewer is still the default "viewer-options.html" from jscad web build; should create a custom build and use the Processor directly instead, using a real application build
+- view presets (top/left/front/...) are a bit stupid and often too close or too far away; should calculate the optimal view distance instead
-- high chance of memory leaks because nothing is properly cleaned or disposed yet
+- high chance of memory leaks because some things are not properly cleaned or disposed yet

 ## Release Notes

+### 0.0.2

+Now with improved viewer panel, JSCAD > STL export command, statusbar output and basic error messages.

 ### 0.0.1

 Initial prototype